 It’s important as a landlord to distinguish the difference between a pet and a support animal.

-An emotional support animal could be a hamster, dog, cat or many other animals.
-This animal serves to provide emotional support for it’s owners.
+An emotional support animal could be a hamster, dog, cat, or any other animal.
+This animal serves to provide emotional support for its owners.

 If you have a “No Pet Policy” with your rental this does not apply to ESAs and Service Animals.